• Home

 LPG gas is liquefied petroleum gas and can be easily stored in cylinders and transported to every corner of India.
 The LPG gas agency caters to the demand for LPG gas by making a distribution network in villages and cities.

-Whereas natural gases are transported through pipelines, it is not feasible to use for cooking at remote places, as this requires proper planning and construction of infrastructures.
+Whereas natural gases are transported through pipelines, it is not feasible to use them for cooking in remote places, as this requires proper planning and construction of infrastructures.

 Read More: Key Differences Between LPG And LNG